gui-laranjeira/go-cleanarch/README.md

  - [ ] Roles for users (authentication needed) and costumers (no authentication needed)
  - [ ] Universal configuration file, independent of entrypoint used
  - [X] Only search titles, authors and publishers with exact name, must fix to select when contains substrings too
+ - [ ] Use Redis to cache main books to display